Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 ✅ **Correct answer: B. No**

-### Question -21
+### Question -28 💩💩💩

 You manage an Azure web app that supports an e-commerce website.

-You need to increase the logging level when the web app exceeds normal usage patterns.
+**You need to increase the logging level when the web app exceeds normal usage patterns.**

 **The solution must minimize administrative overhead.**